oney/hook-is-all-you-need/README.md

 As our React app grows larger, props drilling becomes a significant issue.
 Props drilling violates the principle of Separation of Concerns (SOC), where a parent component accepts a prop to pass to its child component without directly using it.

-Note that Redux, Zustand, and Jotai do not entirely solve props drilling.
-While they improve performance by re-rendering only when subscribed data changes, we still need to pass some data, like an id or index, to deeply nested child components.
+Note that Redux, Zustand, and Jotai do not entirely solve props drilling for sub and non-single data.
+While they improve performance by re-rendering only when subscribed data changes, we still need to pass some data, like an id, index or key, to deeply nested child components.

-React Context is already a robust Dependency Injection system.
+React Context is already a robust Dependency Injection system which can perpermanently solve props drilling.

-Essentially, a custom hook serves as a data model.
+First, we need to regard custom hook as a data model.
 For instance, consider a `useTodos` custom hook.

 ```tsx
 export function useTodos() {